Baguettes. Crusty, golden… unattainable-except-from-an-artisan-bakery baguettes.

 The late Prof. Raymond Calvel, France’s acclaimed “godfather of bread,” visited this country and did a “blind” baguette baking, using a variety of American flours to make his signature crusty loaf.
 The result?
 King Arthur Flour was Calvel’s choice as being most similar to his beloved French flour.

 Flour is the baguette’s main ingredient: it makes up nearly 60% of the bread, by weight, so it’s a critical element.
 And guess what?
-The best American baguette flour is right here at your fingertips.
-As is yeast.
+The best American baguette flours are right here at your fingertips: King Arthur Unbleached All-Purpose Flour, and King Arthur Unbleached Bread Flour.
 They’re also available in any major grocery store.
-The only other ingredients are water, salt… and time.
+The only other ingredients are yeast, water, salt… and time.

 For sure, the baguette isn’t the very first loaf you’d tackle as a beginning bread baker, no more than you’d expect to step into the box at Fenway Park the first time you held a baseball bat in your hands.
 But it’s something to aspire to, once you’ve gotten your feet wet (and your hands floury).

 The feeling of accomplishment you’ll get from pulling a deep-brown, crackly-crisp baguette out of your own oven is indescribable.
 Even the loaf itself celebrates your success: hold it up to your ear to hear its signature “song” as it cools.
 (What, you’ve never done that?
 Try it…)

 The path to homemade baguettes is long, but not rocky.
 You’ll spend most of the time going about your business as the flour, water, and yeast quietly make their magic.
 Some initial kneading is followed by lots of resting and rising; a minimal bit of shaping precedes the finale, 25 minutes in a very hot oven.
 And that’s it: baguettes.